Skip to content

 TL;DR

-This paper proposes CREPE, an inference-time control method for diffusion models based on Replica Exchange (Parallel Tempering), serving as the computational dual of SMC — it operates in parallel across denoising steps while generating samples serially.
-CREPE offers high sample diversity, supports online refinement, and handles a variety of tasks including temperature annealing, reward tilting, model composition, and CFG debiasing.
+The paper proposes CREPE, an inference-time control method for diffusion models based on Replica Exchange (Parallel Tempering).
+As a computational dual to SMC, it operates in parallel across the denoising step dimension and serially across the sample dimension.
+It offers high sample diversity, supports online refinement, and handles various tasks including temperature annealing, reward tilting, model composition, and CFG debiasing.

 Background & Motivation

-Background: Inference-time control of diffusion models — satisfying new constraints without retraining — is an active research direction.
-The dominant approach is Sequential Monte Carlo (SMC), which corrects biases introduced by heuristic guidance by maintaining a set of weighted particles along the denoising trajectory.
+Background: Inference-time control for diffusion models (satisfying new constraints without retraining) is a significant research direction.
+The current mainstream approach is Sequential Monte Carlo (SMC), which corrects the bias of heuristic guidance by maintaining a batch of weighted particles along the denoising trajectory.

-Limitations of Prior Work: SMC has three key limitations: (a) it requires maintaining a large number of particles simultaneously throughout the entire denoising trajectory, incurring high memory overhead; (b) sample diversity is poor, particularly when the particle count is small, as resampling leads to particle collapse; (c) samples cannot be refined after generation — if results are unsatisfactory or new constraints are introduced, generation must restart from scratch.
+Limitations of Prior Work: SMC has three major limitations: (a) it requires maintaining a large number of particles simultaneously throughout the denoising trajectory, leading to high memory overhead; (b) it suffers from poor sample diversity, especially when the number of particles is small (resampling leads to particle collapse); (c) it cannot be refined after sampling—if results are unsatisfactory or new constraints are added, generation must start from scratch.

-Key Challenge: The "parallel particles × serial timesteps" paradigm of SMC inherently creates bottlenecks in diversity and flexibility, motivating a computationally dual alternative.
+Key Challenge: The "parallel particles + serial timesteps" paradigm of SMC inherently creates bottlenecks in diversity and flexibility.
+A computationally dual scheme is needed.

-Goal: To propose an alternative to SMC that (a) generates particles one at a time rather than in batches, (b) maintains high diversity after burn-in, (c) supports online refinement and early stopping, and (d) covers diverse tasks including tempering, reward tilting, model composition, and CFG debiasing.
+Goal: To propose an alternative to SMC that achieves: (a) serial rather than batch particle generation; (b) high diversity maintained after burn-in; (c) support for online refinement and early stopping; (d) coverage of diverse tasks such as tempering, reward-tilting, model composition, and CFG debiasing.

-Key Insight: Replica Exchange / Parallel Tempering is precisely the computational dual of SMC — it runs chains in parallel across different denoising steps while generating samples serially.
-This MCMC framework is adapted to the diffusion model setting.
+Key Insight: Replica Exchange (Parallel Tempering) is the computational dual of SMC—running chains in parallel across different denoising steps while generating samples serially.
+This MCMC sampling framework is adapted to the diffusion model setting.

-Core Idea: Adapt the swap moves of Parallel Tempering to the path space of diffusion models, leveraging the Radon-Nikodym Estimator to compute acceptance probabilities, thereby enabling inference-time control without access to explicit target densities.
+Core Idea: The swap move of Parallel Tempering is adapted to the diffusion model path space.
+The acceptance probability is calculated using the Radon-Nikodym Estimator, enabling inference-time control without needing explicit target densities.

 Method